 10. I’m a sub-contractor.
 What does the VAT reverse charge for construction services mean for my business?

-If you’re a sub-contractor (i.e. you supply CIS-regulated construction services) then, in theory, it means very little because when you issue your VAT invoice you will merely be passing on the VAT charge that you would have had to account for in any event.
+If you’re a sub-contractor (i.e. you supply CIS-regulated construction services) then, it means very little because when you issue your VAT invoice you will merely be passing on the VAT charge that you would have had to account for in any event.

 You will, however, need to expect a change to the way your reconcile customer’s payments against invoices issued, as any VAT registered customers will be withholding the VAT element for any CIS related supplies.